 POSITION NAME SURNAME LABORATORY NAME GRADE, EMPLOYER WP leader Patrick Hennebelle AIM Chercheur-ingénieur, CEA WP co-leader Sébastien Charnoz IPGP Professsor, Diderot university WP co-leader Marc Chaussidon IPGP Directeur de recherché, CNRS WP member Sébastien Fromang AIM Chercheur-ingénieur, CEA WP member Frederic MOYNIER IPGP Professor Diderot university WP member Yueh Ninh LEE IPGP PostDoc IPGP

-One of the main goals of cor2disk is to produce self-consistently protoplanetary discs from the collapse and to follow its evolution.
+The main goals of cor2disk is to produce self-consistently protoplanetary discs from the collapse and to follow its evolution.
 As stressed in the original proposal, this is challenging when non-ideal magneto-hydrodynamics (mhd) is included because the timesteps induced by the second derivatives are very small, making integration over long timescales a difficult issue.
 On the other hand, we found it to be really necessary in order to get reliable results since it really has a strong impact onto disc formation.
-During the last months, we have conducted a series of numerical simulations that we are now using to conduct detailed analysis of the disk formation and evolution.
+During the last months, we have conducted a series of numerical simulations, with various numerical resolutions, that we are now using to conduct detailed analysis of the disk formation and evolution.

-Our work this year developed on two aspects : (1) Hydrodynamical simulations of core collapse, in order to characterize the flux, in different fluid regimes (Hydro, ideal MHD, non ideal MHD) and (2) 1d simulation of gas and dust transport in a disk fed by a molecular cloud.
+Our work this year developed on two aspects: (1) MHD simulations of prestellar core collapse, in order to characterize the flux and the disk formation, with different initial conditions (varying the rotation, turbulence and magnetisation) as well as the numerical resolution (by a factor up to 4) and (2) 1d simulation of gas and dust transport in a disk fed by a molecular cloud.

 Charnoz et al., Pignatale F., 2017.
 Transport of refractory and volatiles elements in a viscously evolving disk.
 Under redaction